-commun ) utilise community
+areas where utilise community

-community ako connections is
+0 community ako connections is

-can be u can be utilised evaluated
+O can be utilised evaluated

 Celebrate community ako within Identifying Student Communications Celebrations of This is an area for further development.
 Change in Brands

-the kura opportur opportunities to team/committee, Business learning in the position and new Business Manager.
+the kura o opportunities to team/committee, Business learning in the position and new Business Manager.

-celebrate ate Manager, Kaydi O'Connor community are NEXT STEPS
+0 celebrate Manager, Kaydi O'Connor community are NEXT STEPS

-commun community ako visible in school appointment A new person to this role to celebrate using
+0 community ako visible in school appointment A new person to this role to celebrate using

-communications; social illegia, ilewsletter alla website
+communications; social illeula, ilewsletter allu website

 eg Newsletter,

 website, social

 media, assemblies.